 When a juvenile is released, they may have their case referred to a first offender program.
 These programs differ, but they may include completion of community service, education programs, rehabilitation and restitution to alleged victims.
 When the child completed the program, their charges may be dropped.

-When a child is not referred to a first offender program, they will have to enter the juvenile court process.
+When a child is not referred to as a first offender program, they will have to enter the juvenile court process.
 Listed below is a brief outline of how the juvenile justice system works in Texas.

 - Detention hearing: If a juvenile is not released to their parents after being detained, a judge or magistrate will determine if they should be released or held in detention.